DayneSorvisto/characteristic-function-library/README.md

 - Real world or interesting examples with actual data sets
 - Links to other papers and work on algebraic data analysis
+- Algebraic implemention of Bayes Rule (see probaility distributions module)
 - Einsums for representing tensor operations
 - Connections to topological data analysis
 - Support for algebraic geometry, commutative algebra, and combinatorics